ChristianHallerX/PhD_Resume_and_CoverLetter_Template/Readme.md

 4. In the `CV.tex`, bring the sections in order you prefer.
 Note: don't let a section exceed the first page, since breaking the longlist objects results in an error.
 5. If you want to use the custom single-color scheme, set your custom color as <a href="https://htmlcolorcodes.com/" target="_blank">HTML code</a> in `friggeri-cv.cls` and `friggeri-coverletter.cls`.
 6. Enter font and color options in the line `\documentclass[roboto,custcol]{friggeri-cv}` in the tex files.
 These options can be passed directly while building (see below).
+7. If you want to use the Publications section, replace the `bibliography.bib` file in the working directory.

 # Build the Documents